"Headlines, Results and stories"

 Also in the show was #16 of Tony Kemp, a well known driver from West Georgia that has a winning record, as he proved last Saturday night, but one thing is for sure, every Saturday night is different from the last one, as the track changes

-So when the green flag dropped again, Haygood took command of the race, with Tony Kemp driving a wounded car, all Lamar had to do was hang on for t
+So when the green flag dropped again, Haygood took command of the race, with Tony Kemp driving a wounded car, all Lamar had to do was hang on for the ride.

 So the final results of the Crate Race were: